unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   src="images/dmartinez_Base_image.jpg"
 %}

 Located 2 miles east of *Old Town* along sandy hills, Martineztown had been used by prominent families for pastured lands and as a rest stop for travelers.
-In 1850 Don Miguel Martin built a permanent settlement along the *Acequia Madre de Los Barelas* and Martineztown was established.[^MartineztownHistory]  Slowly new businesses began to emerge connecting the old town with the new.
+In 1850 Don Miguel Martin built a permanent settlement along the *Acequia Madre de Los Barelas* and [Martineztown was established](https://www.cabq.gov/planning/documents/SouthMartineztownSDP.pdf).
+Slowly new businesses began to emerge connecting the old town with the new.

 {% include aside.html
   class="pullquote"